sosconf/Account-Authentication-Service/README.md

 java -version
 ```

-#### Step 2 Create Tomcat Account
+#### Step 2: Create Tomcat Account
-Tomcat should not run under the root account for the sake of security issues , we need to create extra system user account.
+Tomcat should not run under the root account for the sake of security issues, we need to create an extra system user account.
 ```
 sudo useradd -r -m -U -d /opt/tomcat -s /bin/false tomcat
 ```
-#### Step 3 Install Tomcat
+#### Step 3: Install Tomcat
-Go [Official Website](https://tomcat.apache.org/download-90.cgi)to download Tomcat 9
+click [this link](https://tomcat.apache.org/download-90.cgi) to download Tomcat 9:
 ```
 wget http://apache.01link.hk/tomcat/tomcat-9/v9.0.24/bin/apache-tomcat-9.0.24.tar.gz -P /tmp
 ```
-Extract the compressed file and move it to the directory of the manager created in the step 2:
+Extract the compressed file and move it to the directory of the manager created in step 2:
 ```
 sudo tar xf /tmp/apache-tomcat-9*.tar.gz -C /opt/tomcat
 ```
-To control Tomcat version better，we need to create a link named `latest` ，and point to installing address of Tomcat directly:
+To control Tomcat version better, we need to create a link named `latest` and point to installing address of Tomcat directly:
 ```
 sudo ln -s /opt/tomcat/apache-tomcat-9.0.24 /opt/tomcat/latest
 ```